-Each participant took part in an individual session lasting 20-40 min.
+Each participant took part in an individual session lasting 20-40 minutes.
 At the beginning of the session, participants were given a short explanation of what to expect in the study.
-After calibrating the eye-tracking system, if the validation's mean error was $\leq 0.50^{\circ}$ of visual angle, the experiment began, otherwise the calibration and validation was repeated until successful.
+After calibrating the eye tracking system, if the validation's mean error was $\leq 0.50^{\circ}$ of visual angle, the experiment began, otherwise the calibration and validation was repeated until successful.
 Next, the participant was instructed to silently answer 10 multiple-choice questions while their eye movements were recorded.
 Participants indicated their answer to each question using number keys on the keyboard.
 Between questions, a calibration drift correction procedure was done to ensure proper calibration throughout the experiment.
 This procedure required the participant to fixate on a small white dot in the middle of a gray screen and press a key.
-Pressing the key caused the screen to advance to the next problem when the participant's fixation was within a predefined area around the white dot.
-Finally, each participant was asked to provide a cued verbal retrospective report [37] for which they were shown a replay of their eye movements on each problem and asked to explain their thought processes (either after watching the replay of their eye movements or concurrently while watching them).
+Pressing the key caused the screen to advance to the next problem when the participant's fixation was within a pre-defined area around the white dot.
+Finally, each participant was asked to provide a cued verbal retrospective report [36] for which they were shown a replay of their eye movements on each problem and asked to explain their thought processes (either after watching the replay of their eye movements or concurrently while watching them).
 This method has been found to produce more in-depth explanations than without viewing one's eye movements.
 If a participant's explanation was unclear, they were asked follow-up questions.
 Participants were given unlimited time to answer the questions and provide retrospective verbal reports.
 Verbal explanations and gestures were recorded with a Flip video camcorder.

-B. Study 2: Analysis
+B. Study 2: analysis

 To analyze participants' eye fixations, we defined areas of interest (AOIs) for specified areas of each diagram.
-These AOIs were used to determine the total fixation time (i.e., the total amount of time the participant spent fixating on a given AOI).
-There were three different types of AOIs identified for each physics problem analyzed in study 1.
-These types were thematically relevant AOIs, perceptually salient AOIs, and novicelike AOIs.
-The definition for the thematically relevant AOI came from three independent raters, one physics professor and two Ph.D. students in physics, who indicated, on each of the problems, the area which contained visual information necessary to answer the problem.
-The definition for the perceptually salient AOI in each problem was determined using an implementation of the Itti, Koch, and Niebur saliency map algorithm in MATLAB [38].
-This MATLAB toolbox produced a heat map representation of relative saliency over the entire diagram for each problem (see Fig. 1).
+These AOIs were used to determine the total fixation time, (i.e., the total amount of time the participant spent fixating on a given AOI).
+There were three different types of AOIs identified for each physics problem analyzed in Study 1.
+These types were thematically relevant AOIs, perceptually salient AOIs, and novice-like AOIs.
+The definition for the thematically relevant AOI came from three independent raters, one physics professor, and two PhD students in physics, who indicated, on each of the problems, the area which contained visual information necessary to answer the problem.
+The definition for the Itti, Koch and Niebur saliency map algorithm in MATLAB [37].
+This MATLAB toolbox produced a heat map representation of relative saliency over the entire diagram for each problem (see Figure 1).
 The area on the diagram with the highest rating of saliency was used to define the perceptually salient AOI.
 If there were several portions of the diagram with the highest level of perceptual salience, according to the salience map, then all of these areas were used when defining the perceptually salient AOI.

-The novicelike AOI was defined based on the interviews described above in study 1.
-Figure 2 shows the thematically relevant, novicelike and perceptually salient areas of the problem whose heat map is shown in Fig. 1.
+The novice-like AOI was defined based on the interviews described above in Study 1.
+Figure 2 shows the thematically relevant, novice-like and perceptually salient areas of the problem whose heat map is shown in Figure 1.